 ‘It provides our students with the practical opportunities to reflect on their current work and to evaluate ways to take it forward.
 They will increase their knowledge and get up to date with the latest research – particularly in regard to the complexity of autism spectrum conditions.
 Moreover, there are a lot of programmes and training courses on autism that simply impart knowledge.
 This course is so practice-based that it grows and extends knowledge for each student in their setting.’

 ‘It’s practice-based and the learning activities are very much about the things that you would hope teachers would be doing anyway.
 It caters for all kinds of students and is studied across the globe.
 With some students, you help them to recognise what’s good in their practice and take it forward.
 With others, they’re starting from scratch, so I give them a platform to instigate real change.
 We’re broad, not narrow.
-We structure the assessments in an open way, so that people can make them fit their particular learning situation.’
+We structure the assessments in an open way so that people can make them fit their particular learning situation.’

 ‘It’s quite a mixture really.
-Some are very experienced and want to reinforce and extend their learning, whilst the younger ones are keen to develop a more specialist focus.
+Some are very experienced and want to reinforce and extend their learning, while the younger ones are keen to develop a more specialist focus.
 Some international students get involved because they’re trying to get autism provision established in their own country.
 Sometimes we also work with parents who have a child with a diagnosis of autism.’

 ‘A reflective stance nurtured and developed in Real Group’s unique online community.’

 ‘That it’s making a real difference to how learners with autism are being supported.
-This course enables delegates to think outside the box and adapt and change their practice. it also gives international students the knowledge, understanding and confidence to say: “You know, hang on a minute, there’s all this research, all this evidence, that we should be doing this and acting as advocates for the young people that we are working with.”‘
+This course enables delegates to think outside the box and adapt and change their practice.
+It also gives international students the knowledge, understanding and confidence to say: “You know, hang on a minute, there’s all this research, all this evidence, that we should be doing this and acting as advocates for the young people that we are working with.”‘

 Jane is a teaching fellow at the University of Birmingham and associate educational psychologist (EP) for Warwickshire County Council.
 She is a distinguished academic and teacher with over 30 years’ experience as a teacher and EP in nursery, primary and secondary schools.
 Throughout her career, her research and professional interests have focused on the effective application of psychology in the training and development of teachers and she has written a number of books and articles on psychology, critical reading and learning.

 The marrying together of practitioner needs with academic rigour.
-What Real Training does so well, is the the distance learning element.
+What Real Training does so well, is the distance learning element.
 It’s academic, rigorous, friendly, and the student is at the centre.
 The student experience on these modules is second to none.
 It shows that you can develop practical skills by distance learning.
 That it’s not just about book learning and doing exercises online… this is tremendously empowering for students.’